 Future Research Perspective

-Thymosin Alpha-1 (Tα1) is an immunomodulator that has demonstrated potential in the treatment of lung cancer, namely non-small cell lung cancer (NSCLC).
-Furthermore, Thymosin Alpha-1 has the potential to exhibit immune responses, and this peptide has advantageous effects in patients beyond the age of 60 and those who are afflicted with chronic diseases.
-To elucidate the potential therapeutic benefits, future studies may concentrate on these patients.
+Thymosin Alpha-1 (Tα1) is an immunomodulator that has demonstrated potential in studies of lung cancer, namely non-small cell lung cancer (NSCLC).
+Furthermore, Thymosin Alpha-1 has the potential to exhibit immune responses, and this peptide has advantageous effects in trial participants beyond the age of 60 and those who are afflicted with chronic diseases.
+To elucidate the potential areas of research interest, future studies may concentrate on these trial participants.

 References